North Korea says heart attack, not nerve agent, killed Kim Jong-nam

 Earlier Thursday, Malaysian authorities said they will release a North Korean man, Ri Jong Chol, from custody Friday because of a lack of evidence.
 Officials never said why they arrested him.
 But Malaysian Attorney General Mohamad Apandi Ali said he will be deported because he does not have valid travel documents.

-Custody of Kim Jong-nam’s body has become a point of contention between the two countries.
+Custody of Kim Jong Nam’s body has become a point of contention between the two countries.

 Malaysia has resisted giving up the body without getting DNA samples and confirmation from next of kin.
 Kim is believed to have two sons and a daughter with two women living in Beijing and Macau.